Josefinekihlstrom/Plant-Memory/README.md

 4. **Skeleton plane**
 I started sketching out what the layout would be like and got the balance of the page together by dividing it into two main sections of the page.
-The right sektion of the page was going to cover the majority of the page with the memory game feature.
-I didn't want the left section to be left out entirely and decided to give it the space that it needed to provide the information within it as clear as possible.
+The right section of the page was going to cover the majority of the page with the memory game feature.
+In the left section I wanted to add all information about the page in a nice and structured way.
+I didn't want the left section to be left out entirely and decided to give it the space that it needed to provide the information within it as clear as possible for the player to easily understand it.

 5. **Surface plane**
 - When I knew how I wanted the structure to be I turned to the internet to find free images to use for my game.
 I ended up on [Freepic.com](https://www.freepik.com/free-vector/potted-plants-set_8271077.htm#page=1&query=plants&position=1) where I found the pictures of the plants that I ended up using.
-For me plants represents a sense of calm and anyone who has plants as a hobby can probably attest that the power of taking care of plants really brings a mindfulness to both body and soul.
 - After that I turned to [Coolors](https://coolors.co/) to find colors that would match the theme of the page.
 I wanted to use a soft color scheme for the default theme and ended up with the following colors:
 ![Color Palette](/assets/images/coolors.png)